ssun5/ssun5.github.io/src/posts/opamp.md

 </b>

 # Remaining Steps
 The above calculations can typically bring the design to about 80%~90% completion.
 The remaining steps of the design are to simulate the circuit under various *process, voltage, and temperature* conditions (typically at their extremes) and to run Monte Carlo simulations to assess noise.
-These final steps are instrumental in finalizing the dimensions of the devices as well as assuring performance at all PVT extremes.
+These final steps are instrumental in finalizing the dimensions of the devices as well as assuring performance of the circuit at all PVT extremes.